 With careful measurements, we recommend this chair, but caution potential buyers about its relatively small size.

-Serta had a strong showing in the fabric category, but they utterly dominate the leather-upholstered list.
-They’ve made tremendous strides in the office furniture market in recent years and at least at this price point, are now firmly entrenched.
+Serta had a strong showing in the fabric category, but they utterly dominated the leather-upholstered list.
+They’ve made tremendous strides in the office furniture market in recent years and, at least at this price point, are now firmly entrenched.

-Let’s take a closer look at the models on offer here and note that you will see a few familiar models.
+Let’s take a closer look at the models on offer here.
+You will see a few familiar models.

 Our Pick: AmazonBasics Big & Tall Executive Chair